mxngls/mxngls.github.io/src/weblog/2023_review.md

 2023 is over, and I figured this is a great opportunity to look back onto what I accomplished during that time!

+### Miscellaneous

 One of the biggest changes this year certainly was getting a job as a full-stack developer in Seoul.
 Even though there is a long list of things to complain about (which seems to grow by the day), I am nevertheless glad to finally be able to do what I want to and make a living with it.
 Professionally I grew a lot over the last year, and for the better or worse, most of it can be attributed to my own eagerness and perseverance.
 It still bothers me from time to time that I did not make as much progress on computer science fundamentals as I intended to, but actually, I think this is nothing to be too surprised about.
 There's just still a lot to learn.
 Besides, I found quite a liking for the [Unix philosophy](https://en.wikipedia.org/wiki/Unix_philosophy) and Bash scripting.
 This may come as a surprise to some, but learning Bash and writing some [useful utilities](https://github.com/mxngls/dotfiles/tree/main/shell/bin) just for myself were particularly fun.
-On top of that, I came to really like
+On top of that, I came to really like Makefiles.
-    Makefiles.

 The second biggest change this year - a more personal one - was without a doubt getting married.
 Besides the wedding itself, the preparations